-If the Trustees decide that the Member cannot work again in any capacity, the pension will be calculated as described in Rule 5.1 (retirement at or after Normal Pension Date) but including the extra Basic Pensions that would have been credited to the Member if the Member had stayed in Service until Normal Pension Date.
+If the Trustees decide that the Member cannot work again in any capacity the pension will be calculated as described in Rule 5.1 (Normal Pension Date) but as if Pensionable Service included the period up to Normal Pension Date.

-If the Trustees decide that a Member's earning capacity is seriously impaired, or that he or she cannot work in his or her own job but that he or she can work again in another capacity, the pension will be calculated as described in Rule 5.1 (retirement at or after Normal Pension Date) but disregarding any reduction for early payment.
+If the Trustees decide that a Member's earning capacity is seriously impaired, or that he or she cannot work in his or her own job, the pension will be calculated as described in Rule 5.1 (Normal Pension Date) but disregarding any reduction for early payment.